lamps-wg/lamps-attestation-freshness/README.md

-# Nonce-based Freshness for Remote Attestation in Certificate Signing Requests (CSRs) for the Certification Management Protocol (CMP) and for Enrollment over Secure Transport (EST)
+# Requesting a Freshness Nonce for Attestation Evidence in Certificate Signing Requests

 This is the working area for the IETF [LAMPS Working Group](https://datatracker.ietf.org/wg/lamps/documents/) Internet-Draft, "Nonce-based Freshness for Remote Attestation in Certificate Signing Requests (CSRs) for the Certification Management Protocol (CMP) and for Enrollment over Secure Transport (EST)".